Solomonic/theming.jekyll.yenza_de/_posts/2015-12-11-facebook-share-dialog-and-open-graph-meta-tags.markdown

 categories: education software-development
 tags: internet

-series: facebook
-series-nav-title: debug the facebook share dialog
+nav_title: debug the facebook share dialog

 seo_description: This article explains how to set all needed information in open graph tags of your website and how to use the debugger tools to get the latest results.